efuller-gov/dm3k/docs/optimizer_devGuide.md

 # Optimizer Development and Extension Guide #

 The optimizer is one of the core pieces of functionality of Open-DM3K.
-It takes in the problem definition, performs integer programming optimization of the problem, and returns the results of the optimizaton.
+It takes in the problem definition, performs integer programming optimization of the problem, and returns the results of the optimization.

 This document describes the component parts of the optimizer and how others can add new optimizers to the existing system.